AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ![List of transferred assets in a particular session](assets/assets_transfered_da2.png "List of transferred assets in a particular session")

 You can control the upload concurrency (acceleration) in **[!UICONTROL Preferences]** > **[!UICONTROL Upload acceleration]** setting.
-More concurrency typically gives faster uploads, but in certain cases can lead to excessive usage of local desktop's CPU and resources.
+More concurrency typically gives faster uploads, but can be resource-intensive, consuming more processing power of the local machine.
+If you experience a slow system, re-attempt uploads using a lower value of concurrency.

 >[!NOTE]
 >